LucasMantle/Dissertation/README.md

         This can be done by cloning their github.

 In-order to run the code end-to-end, 8_runner.py can be run.
-You need to edit (uncomment) the specific files you want to run.
+You need to edit (uncomment) the specific files.
+OR run the files run files individually through the terminal.

 If you would like to adjust the dates of tweet scraping, these can be found in both 1_collection.py and 1_collection_test.py

-There may be some issues when running some files as they require different versions of pandas and numpy.
+There may be some issues with imports due to files requiring different versions of numpy and pandas.
 To solve this issue, from parts 0-5, uninstall pandas and numpy and install them - this should get the latest versions.
 However, when running part 6, run 'pip install numpy==1.19.5'.